Women's football in Wales: Domestic League

 The pyramid in Wales consists of four tiers.
 The top two are run directly by the Welsh FA, whilst Tiers 3 and 4 are run by local FA's.

-Founded in 2009, the top level of domestic football is the Welsh Premier Women's Football League, below which Tier 2 is split into Northern and Southern sections.
-Levels 3 and 4 are regionalised still further.
+Starting in 2009, the top level of domestic football was the Welsh Premier Women's Football League.
+Below that, Tier 2 was split into Northern and Southern sections, the North Wales Women's Football League and South Wales Women's & Girls' League, respectively.
+Levels 3 and 4 were regionalised still further.
 The winner of the Premier League each season qualifies for the UEFA Women's Champions League.
 Three teams have been crowned champions since: Cardiff Met.
-Ladies (6 times), Swansea City Ladies (5 times) and Cardiff City (once).
+Ladies (6 times), Swansea City Ladies (6 times) and Cardiff City (3 times).
 There is also a two-tier Under 19 Development system running parallel to the open age one.

-The FAW Women's Cup is the premier national cup competition which was founded in 1992.
-In the 2021/22 tournament 30 teams entered.
-The most successful team are Cardiff City with 11 wins, followed by Barry Town Ladies F.C. who have lifted in 4 times.
-A Premier League Cup was started in 2014.
+In 2021, a full restructure of the league system was announced.
+The new league system would be see the Adran Premier become the top flight of women's football in Wales, with tier 2 remaining split into North and South sections, Adran North and Adran South respectively.
+Tiers 3 & 4 would remain regionalised and managed by the local FA.